Da Gama Park

 Da Gama Park is a suburb of the City of Cape Town in the Western Cape province of South Africa.

 Da Gama Park was founded as a township in the former Simon's Town district, north-west of the town.
 Situated in the Else River Valley, it was established for men of the Navy and their families.
-It was named after Vasco da Gama (?-1524), the Portuguese navigator.
+It was named after Vasco da Gama (1460 or 1469–1524), the Portuguese navigator.